Dizolivemint/herb-lingo/README.md

 2. Install dependencies: `npm install`
 3. Start the development server: `npm run dev`

+## Installing and Updating Supabase

+To install the Supabase client library for JavaScript in your project, use the following command:
+`npm install supabase`

+To update the Supabase schema and generate TypeScript types, you can use the `supabase` command-line interface (CLI).
+Here's the command to generate TypeScript types based on your Supabase schema:
+`npx supabase gen types typescript --project-id "your-project-id" --schema public > lib/database.types.ts`

+Replace "your-project-id" with the ID of your Supabase project.
+You can find this ID in the URL of your Supabase dashboard.

+This command generates TypeScript types based on your Supabase schema and saves them to a file named `database.types.ts` in the `lib` directory of your project.
+Note that you may need to modify the generated TypeScript types to match your specific needs, as the generated types may not always be completely accurate or complete.

+Make sure that your Supabase database is set up correctly and that you have the necessary permissions to access the schema before running this command.

 ## Usage

 To use NextLMS, follow these steps: